 When I first encountered Fibromyalgia (FM) and Chronic Fatigue Syndrome (CFS) during my medical training in the late 90’s, I was informed they were psychiatric conditions treated with antidepressants.
 Typically (but not exclusively) occurring in females, these conditions were difficult to diagnose and equally difficult to treat.
 Most Fibromyalgia and Chronic Fatigue Syndrome patients I saw visited several prior specialists and came with a bag filled with prescription medications, none of which were very effective.
 These were the difficult patients I would cringe to see—knowing I had little to offer them—yet their stories were long and filled with emotion and I wanted to help.
 I still want to help, and thankfully, I now believe I can.

-What I’d like to do first in this two part series is to quickly review FM/CFS.
-Then, in part II I will discuss treatment options.
+What I’d like to do first in this two part series is to explain Fibromyalgia and Chronic Fatigue Syndrome from a Functional Medicine Perspective.
+Then, in part II I will discuss functional medicine treatment options for fibromyalgia.